Pabitra-33/Assignment_C/README.md

 .
 Implement each function in the corresponding C file.<br>
 .
 Ensure your code is properly commented and follows good coding practices.<br>
 .
 Compile and test your code using a C compiler.<br>
-Submit your completed assignment as per the submission guidelines provided.
+Submit your completed assignment as per the submission guidelines provided.<br>